-4.1.6 Choke Control: Choke is used to aid in starting a cold engine.
+4.1.5 Choke Control: Choke is used to aid in starting a cold engine.

-The choke control is located on the front left corner of the fuel tank support and is activated by pulling the control outward.
-Once the engine has started move the choke control to the "OFF" position.
-DO NOT run warm engine with the choke in the "ON" position.
+On the B&S engine the choke control is located on the left hand, front corner of the engine and is activated by pulling the control outward.
+On Kawasaki and Kohler engines, the choke is part of the throttle control lever and is activated by moving the throttle control to the full forward position.

+Once the engine has started move the choke control to the off position and move the throttle to the medium or full throttle position.

-- 4.1.7 Throttle Control: Located on the control console's right side.
+4.1.6 Throttle Control: Located on the control console's right side.
 The throttle is used to control engine speed.
-Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed. - 4.1.8 "Off-Run" Switch: Located on the console.
+Moving the throttle control forward will increase engine speed and moving it to the rear will decrease engine speed.
+All Kohler and 14 HP Kawasaki units are equipped with throttle kill as a standard feature.
+Moving the throttle to the full rear "Stop" position will shut off the engine (B&S and 15 & 17 HP Kawasaki units use a key switch to shut off engine).

+- 4.1.7 "Off-Run" Switch (B&S and 15 & 17 HP Kawasaki only): Located on the console (Serial No.s 190,000 and higher) or front, left corner of the fuel tank support (Serial No.s 150,000-189,999).
 Turn key to the "Run" position to allow the engine to be started.
-Turn key to the "Off" position to shut engine off. - 4.1.9 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and the engine.
+Turn key to the "Off" position to shut engine off. - 4.1.8 Fuel Shut-Off Valve: Installed in the fuel line midway between the tank and the engine.
 The fuel shut-off valve is used to shut off the flow of fuel when parking inside a building, during transportation to and from the job sites, and when the machine will not be used for a few days.
 Rotate valve 1/4 turn clockwise to shut fuel off.
-Rotate valve 1/4 turn counterclockwise to turn fuel on.

-4.1.10 Transmission Shift Lever:
+Rotatevalve 1/4 turn counter-clockwise to turn fuel on. - 4.1.9 Transmission Shift Lever:

 Located under the control console and behind the fuel tank.
-It shifts the 5-speed transmission into five forward gears, neutral, and reverse.
+It shifts the 5speed transmission into five forward gears, neutral and reverse.
 Shift transmission only when drive levers are in the neutral position.
 Shifting without drive levers in neutral may cause damage to the transmission.